CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 ### Stretched ``z`` faces

 The [`stretched_vertical_faces`](@ref) method allows a tighter control on the vertical spacing at the surface.
-That is, we can have a constant spacing over the top `surface_layer_height` and then the grid spacing increase following a prescribed stretching law.
+That is, we can prescribe a constant spacing over the top `surface_layer_height`  below which the grid spacing increases following a prescribed stretching law.
-The downside is that neither the final grid depth nor the number of faces can be prescribed.
+The downside is that neither the final grid depth nor the total number of vertical cells can be prescribed.
 The final depth we get is greater or equal from what we prescribed via the keyword argument `depth` and also the total number of faces depends on the stretching law.

-The two grids below have constant 20-meter spacing for the top 120 meters.
+The three grids below have constant 20-meter spacing for the top 120 meters.
-We prescribe to both `depth = 750` meters and we apply power-law stretching for depths below 120 meters.
+We prescribe to all `depth = 750` meters and we apply power-law stretching for depths below 120 meters.
 The bigger the power-law stretching factor is, the further the last face goes beyond the prescribed depth and/or with less total number of cells.

 ```@example vgrids